ossf/tac/process/working-group-lifecycle.md

 * Have a charter or mission statement for review by TAC
 * Have met at least 5 times
     * For these, meeting notes (or ideally recordings) must be public
-* Have at least 5 interested individuals from at least 3 different organizations attending regularly
+* Have at least 5 members from at least 3 different organizations attending regularly
 * 1 TAC sponsor
     * TAC sponsor agrees to attend WG meetings regularly
     * TAC sponsor does not need to have a formal role in WG, e.g., chair